Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 - Secure Enclaves: Creates isolated execution environments for sensitive operations.
 Technologies like Intel SGX and AMD SEV allow workloads to run in encrypted memory regions, protecting them from unauthorized access, even from privileged software.
 This is particularly useful for protecting cryptographic keys and sensitive data used by NHIs.

 - Hardware-Based Encryption: Offloads cryptographic operations to dedicated hardware, improving performance and security.
 Hardware acceleration for encryption algorithms, such as AES, ensures that data is protected both in transit and at rest without impacting application performance.
+Crucially, dedicated hardware is often less susceptible to software-based side-channel attacks and can provide stronger guarantees of key protection compared to software-only solutions.

 - Measured Boot: Verifies the integrity of each component loaded during the boot process.
 By creating a chain of trust from the hardware to the operating system and applications, measured boot helps detect and prevent boot-time attacks.